Avian Flu

 Avian Influenza (Bird Flu)

 Avian influenza (flu) or bird flu refers to the disease caused by infection with avian influenza type A viruses.
-These viruses spread naturally among wild aquatic birds worldwide.
+These viruses spread naturally among wild water birds worldwide.
 They can also infect domestic poultry and other birds and animals.
-Bird flu viruses rarely infect humans.
-However, some human infections with bird flu viruses have occurred.
+People rarely get bird flu.
+When they do, it's most often after unprotected contact (not wearing recommended personal protective equipment, PPE) with infected birds or other infected animals.

 Visit the CDC’s website for more information on bird flu.